rayokota/hentitydb/README.md

 ## Setup

-To use HEntityDB, you must first obtain an entity context:
+To use HEntityDB, you must first obtain an entity context.
+The entity context is parameterized with the type of the entity and the type of the entity ID.

 ```java
 Configuration config = new Configuration();